-Re-assignment planning Re-assignments take place in semester 2, see the Year Schedule for the exact weeks Assignment Assignment 2 Assignment type Composition Assignment description A sound composition Assignment requirements A sound composition of approximately 3 minutes Assignment planning Due in January Assessment criteria Assessment criteria (composition assignments): Assessment citteria level of craftsmanship (technical) the inclination to try out new techniques and explore new media with an exploratory attitude • artistic/conceptual quality (in the context of the assessment criteria for bachelor composition - main subject) Weighting 25% Grading scale Pass/Fail Re-assignment description Same as assignment(s) above Re-assignment planning Re-assignments take place in semester 2, see the Year Schedule Re-assignment planning for the exact weeks Assignment Assignment Assignment 3 Assignment type An audio-visual clip Assignment description An audio-visual made with found or original visuals and original music using the techniques learnt in the lessons.
-Assignment requirements An audio-visual clip of approximately 3 minutes Assignment planning Due in June Assessment criteria Assessment criteria (composition assignments): level of craftsmanship (technical) the inclination to the out power technicules and evelope new • the inclination to try out new techniques and explore new media with an exploratory attitude artistic/conceptual quality (in the context of the assessment criteria for bachelor composition - main subject) Waighting Weighting Grading scale Pass/Fail Re-assignment description Same as assignment(s) above Re-assignment planning Re-assignments take place in semester 2, see the Year Schedule for the exact weeks Assignment Assignment 4 Assignment Assignment type Presentation Assignment description A presentation on a multimedia subject of your choice.
-Assignment requirements 20 minutes Assignment planning Presentations take place during March - May, with one in-class presentation per week.
-Assessment criteria Assessment criteria (presentation): • ability to analyse and reflect on the multimedia examples of their choice, using the theory and analysis tools acquired in the course well structured and researched presentation Weighting 25% Grading scale Pass/Fail Re-assignment description Same as assignment(s) above ne assignment description Sume as assignment(s) above
+Re-assignment planning Re-assignments take place in semester 2, see the Year Schedule

+and the second s for the exact weeks

+Assignment Assignment 2

+Assignment type Composition

+Assignment description A sound composition

+Assignment requirements A sound composition of approximately 3 minutes

+Assignment planning Due in January

+Assessment criteria Assessment criteria (composition assignments):

+level of craftsmanship (technical)

+the inclination to try out new techniques and explore new

+media with an exploratory attitude

+artistic/conceptual quality (in the context of the assessment

+criteria for bachelor composition - main subject)

+Weighting 25%

+Grading scale Pass/Fail

+Re-assignment description Same as assignment(s) above

+Re-assignment planning Re-assignments take place in semester 2, see the Year Schedule

+for the exact weeks

+Assignment Assignment 3

+Assignment type An audio-visual clip

+Assignment description An audio-visual made with found or original visuals and original

+music using the techniques learnt in the lessons.

+Assignment requirements An audio-visual clip of approximately 3 minutes

+Assignment planning Due in June

+Assessment criteria Assessment criteria (composition assignments):

+level of craftsmanship (technical)

+the inclination to try out new techniques and explore new

+media with an exploratory attitude

+artistic/conceptual quality (in the context of the assessment

+criteria for bachelor composition - main subject)

+Weighting 25%

+Grading scale Pass/Fail

+Re-assignment description Same as assignment(s) above

+Re-assignment planning Re-assignments take place in semester 2, see the Year Schedule

+for the exact weeks

+Assignment Assignment 4

+Assignment type Presentation

+Assignment description A presentation on a multimedia subject of your choice.

+Assignment requirements 20 minutes

+Assignment planning Presentations take place during March - May, with one in-class

+A presentation per week.

+Assessment criteria Assessment criteria (presentation):

+ability to analyse and reflect on the multimedia examples of their chairs which the arms and are leaders to be accomined in the

+their choice, using the theory and analysis tools acquired in the

+course

+Weighting well structured and researched presentation 25%

+Weighting Grading scale

+Grading scale Pass/Fail

+Re-assignment description Same as assignment(s) above